 Advancements in technology could affect how your business operates and how your clients operate, too.

-Many businesses in the UK have already moved to digital ways of working as a result of the lockdown, and are relying more heavily on e-commerce.
+Many businesses in the UK moved to digital ways of working as a result of Covid, and are relying more heavily on e-commerce.

 Your accountancy firm’s website is now the main point of contact you’ll have with potential clients.
 It’s now more important than ever to make sure your website is functional and appealing, and that you’re spending time on the right digital marketing activities.